minagrullon/9-1-higher-order-native-array-methods-convert-to-reduce/README.md

-# Higher Order Native Array Methods Lab
+# Higher Order Native Array Methods Convert To Reduce Lab

 You've been tasked with building functionality for a music application that wants to allow its users to quickly search and sort through their favorite playlists.
 Use your knowledge of higher order native array methods to solve this functions.